 PROVIDENCE, R.I.
-(AP) — From a judge's ruling that the lawsuit against a former Red Sox pitcher may proceed to a request to begin a medical marijuana delivery service, here are five things to know in Rhode Island:
+(AP) — From another candidate for governor to a debate over requiring preschoolers to get flu vaccinations, here are five things to know in Rhode Island: